Finite-size localization scenarios in condensation transitions: Canonical FCT models

+We have studied this class of models for $\beta=4$ and $\beta=2.5$ Results are shown in Fig.~\ref{fig.beta4} for $\beta=4$ and in Fig.~\ref{fig.beta2.5} for $\beta=2.5$.
 For $\beta=4$, $Y_2$ displays a minimum similarly to the C2C model, but, as shown in the inset, there is an important difference between the two models because $\gamma$(C2C)$= 3$, while $\gamma(\beta=4) = 2$.
-Accordingly, for finite systems, delocalized states extend above the critical threshold up to sizes of order $N^*$, with \be N^*(\beta =4) \sim \delta^{-2} \ll N^*(C2C) \sim \delta^{-3}. \ee Deriving the curves $K(N,\delta)$ as explained for the C2C model and using Eq.~(\ref{eq.Y2anal}), again, we are able to reproduce the $N-$dependence of the participation ratio for different values of $\delta$, see Fig.~\ref{fig.beta4} (main).
+Accordingly, for finite systems, delocalized states extend above the critical threshold up to sizes of order $N^*$, with \be N^*(\beta =4) \sim \delta^{-2} \ll N^*(C2C) \sim \delta^{-3}. \ee From the derivation of the curves $K(N,\delta)$ as explained for the C2C model and from Eq.~(\ref{eq.Y2anal}), again, we are able to reproduce the $N-$dependence of the participation ratio for different values of $\delta$, see Fig.~\ref{fig.beta4} (main).

 When the exponent $\beta$ is reduced, the minimum of $Y_2$ can even disappear, as observed for $\beta=2.5$, see Fig.~\ref{fig.beta2.5}.
 The monotonic decrease of $Y_2$ towards the finite asymptotic value is compatible with a localization transition involving condensation on a single site also for finite $N$.
 In fact, for $\beta=2.5$ no peak exists in $K$ versus $N$, see the inset.
 The absence of a decreasing regime for $K$ implies the absence of a minimum for $Y_2$.
 Furthermore, we observe that the first term on the RHS of Eq.~(\ref{eq.Y2anal}) does not decrease as $1/N$ because the second moment $\mu_2$ at the numerator diverges for $\beta<3$.
 More precisely, such term vanishes as $1/N^{\beta -2}$, which explains the decay $Y_2 \sim 1/\sqrt{N}$ observed in Fig.~\ref{fig.beta2.5}.
 In the absence of a minimum, $N^*$ can be interpreted as a size separating the delocalized phase from the localized one and it can be derived by equating the two terms of Eq.~(\ref{eq.Y2anal}).
 For $\beta=2.5$ we have $1/\sqrt{N^*} \sim \delta^2$, therefore $N^*(\beta=2.5) = \delta^{-4}$.
+Using the relation $N^*(\beta) \simeq \delta^{-\gamma}$ we can define the exponent $\gamma$ also if $Y_2$ does not display a minimum and obtain $\gamma(\beta=2.5)=4$.